mmlacak/crochess/README.md

 ./compile.sh
 ```

-This will compile Haskell code into `crochess` executable in `src` folder.
+This will compile C code into `crochess` executable in `bin` folder.

 ## Deployment